 #10 – Sim City

-I know what some of you are thinking, but hear me out.
+Initially this may seem like an odd choice, but hear me out.
 Not only was the music in Sim City whimsical and enjoyable, it was relaxing.
 What better companion could you have for hours of city building?
-It is also a prime example of how music can set the mood for a video game.
+It’s a prime example of how music can set the mood for a video game.

 Did you ever realize that the music style changed based upon the size of your population?
 The village music is soothing and melodic, but as your population grows, the music becomes more industrial and complex.
 Certain events in the game triggered specific musical changes as well, which was pretty revolutionary for the time.